isabella232/orange-trust-badge-ios/README.md

 config.terms.append(customTerm)
 ```

 You can even display Dailymotion videos explaining your policies using .Video TermType.
-Please fill in "contentKey" with the video ID from Dailymotion.
+Please fill in "contentKey" with the video ID from Dailymotion (ex: x3xwu6v ).

 ### CSS and HTLM tokens